FAQs

 -

-To reserve a lot you will need to submit a $15,000 refundable deposit to hold the lot for up to 21 days.
-This should provide you ample time to finalize your decision.
-Once decided, you will need to sign a Lot Reservation Agreement and provide a full 10% deposit, of which $15,000 is no longer refundable.
-The remainder is fully refundable up until the time of closing.
+To begin the Lot reservations process, you will need to provide a $15,000 fully refundable deposit to hold the lot for up to 21 days.
+This period provides ample time to finalize your decision.
+Once decided, you will need to submit a signed Lot Reservation Agreement along with an additional deposit of 10% of the total cost of the Lot.

 -

-Should you change your mind at anytime leading up to the time of closing on your lot, all but $15,000 of the deposit is refundable.
+Your initial deposit of $15,000 is fully refundable during the first 21 day period.
+However, should you change your mind after that time or anytime leading up to the time of closing on your lot, all but $15,000 of the deposit is refundable.
 (Due to market demand and the limited number of lots available, it is important that we engage serious buyers only.)

 -

-Once the street is completed and inspected, your lot will be ready for occupancy and you can begin construction.
-You must close on your lot within 30 days after street completion.
+You must close within 30 days once lots are legally created and Builders are provided Substantial Completion Notice (SCN).
 We will keep you updated throughout the process so you are fully aware and have ample time to prepare for closing.

 -

-You can begin construction once your lot has been purchased (closed), your building plans have been approved by the review committee, and your Builder has received a building permit issued by the county.
+You can begin construction after; 1) your lot has been purchased (closing), 2) your building plans have been approved by the review committee, and 3) your Builder has received a building permit issued by the county.
 Your Builder will guide you throughout this process and manage the construction schedule on your behalf.

 -

-You may use any of the licensed Builders already approved for the development, or you may submit a request for approval for the Builder of your choice.
+You may use any of the licensed Builders already approved by the Development Review Committee (DRC), or you may submit a request for approval for the Builder of your choice.
 Please allow up to 21 days for the Builder review process to be completed.

 -